hiddentao/smart-solidity-docs/PreventReplayAttacks.md

 }
 ```

+This contract's internal `forked` value will not change going forward and so you can rely on it *(unless someone forks to change it :p).

 ## Protect your contracts

 Technically speaking, any contracts created after the hard-fork should not be susceptible to replay attacks since they *should* be created at different addresses on both networks.
 However, since [the address of a contract could be calculated deterministically](http://ethereum.stackexchange.com/a/761) it's best to play it safe and include replay-protection within your contracts.